AdamAdonyi/Deep-Learning-Neural-network-based-Biological-Activity-prediction-from-Chemical-Structure-QSAR/README.md

 # Evaluation:

 The performance was assessed using the auc on the evaluation server, which calculates the mean Area Under the ROC Curve (AUC) while considering the presence of unknown labels.
+During the training I modified hyperparameters based on the measured loss, accuracy, recall and F1 score.

 # Results: